sanskrit/learnsanskrit.org/content/vyakarana/sounds/introduction.md

     {li at the end of a verb prefix}
 }

-In other words, sandhi changes are not purely phonetic; we must also understand {em what} is being said to apply them correctly.
+In other words, sandhi changes are not purely phonetic.
+We must also understand {em what} is being said so that we can apply sandhi changes correctly.